excitoon-favorites/apk-manager/README.md

 The installer contains both portable and system installations.

-An Offical build for Unix does not yet exist.
+An Offical build for Linux is in progress.